 State funding for public education and community colleges will be the major issue for the upcoming 85th Texas Legislative Session.
 Article VII, Section 1 of the state constitution requires, “an efficient system of public schools.”
 In recent years the Texas Legislature has ignored this responsibility and Texas public education has suffered.

 Hostility between League City Mayor Pat Hallisey and City Manager Mark Rohr swelled Tuesday night before a divided city council ultimately decided against opening an investigation into allegations the mayor violated the city charter.

 Barrios Technology employees contributed to another successful United Way campaign for 2016-17.
-Barrios employees rose to the challenge in supporting the less fortunate in the community by donating $91,188 to the cause.

 In late August, Barrios Technology recognized employees with Silver BEAR (Barrios Employee Award and Recognition) awards.
 Each recipient was commended for their high level of expertise and outstanding performance supporting Barrios contracts with NASA’s space exploration programs.

 Although they owned a 28-7 lead at halftime against Westbury Christian, the effort of the La Marque Cougars wasn't pleasing coach Mike Jackson.

 An influx of deep Gulf moisture, a low pressure trough to the west and a cold front expected to move into Texas by Sunday will bring us periods of shower and thunderstorm activity through the weekend into next week.
 Some heavy rain will be possible in our area, especially from Sunday night into late Monday or early Tuesday.
 In addition, the front should move to the coast by late Monday or early Tuesday, delivering more seasonably appropriate temperatures to Galveston County.